 Originally approved September 2003

-To show respect for the patient and commitment to patient welfare, disclosure of a medical error in the patient’s care should include an apology that an error has occurred.
-Depending on specific circumstances and institutional or practice group policies and considering applicable state statutes, this apology may be offered by the emergency physician, another member of the patient’s health care team, or an officer of the institution.
+To show respect for the patient and commitment to patient welfare, disclosure of a medical error in the patient’s care should include 1) an explicit statement that an error has occurred, 2) a factual description of the error and its clinical implications, 3) an apology, and 4) description of any system review to prevent similar future errors.
+Content may vary if specifically limited by legal constraints.
+Depending on specific circumstances and institutional or practice group policies and considering applicable state statutes, this disclosure may be offered by the emergency physician, another member of the patient’s health care team, or an officer of the institution.

-In some cases, it may be apparent that treatment provided in the ED has harmed a patient, but it may not be obvious whether the harm was the result of a medical error or was an unavoidable complication of an appropriate treatment.
-When such an adverse event occurs, emergency physicians or appropriate designee should inform the patient or the patient’s representative that a problem has occurred in the patient’s care, that the problem is being examined, and that additional information will be provided when it is available.
+In some cases, it may be apparent that an ED patient had a poor outcome but may not be obvious whether this was the result of a medical error or was an unavoidable complication of an appropriate treatment.
+When such an adverse event occurs, an emergency physician or an appropriate designee should inform the patient or the patient’s representative that a problem has occurred in the patient’s care, that the problem is being examined, and that additional information will be provided when it is available.

 ACEP recognizes that substantial obstacles, including unrealistic expectations of physician infallibility, lack of training about disclosure of errors, and fear of increased malpractice exposure, may obstruct the free disclosure to patients of medical errors.
 To overcome these obstacles, ACEP recommends the following initiatives: